mindis/multimap/docs/cppreference.md

  <tr>
   <td><code>void</code></td>
   <td>
-   <code>operator()(const Bytes & key, Map::Iterator && iterator)</code>
+   <code>operator()(const Bytes & key, Map::Iterator iterator)</code>
    <div>Processes a list iterator that is associated with key, possibly changing the functor's state.
-Note that the iterator is moved by using an rvalue reference, so that the callable becomes the owner of the iterator.
+Note that the iterator will be moved, so that the callable becomes the owner of the iterator.
 Also note that as long as an iterator is alive, the corresponding list is locked by a <a href="#reader-lock">reader lock</a>.<div>
   </td>
  </tr>
 </tbody>